idlesign/django-xross/docs/source/javascript.rst

   Accepts a function or a string (a function path, or action alias).

-  Function should accept the same arguments as jQuery.ajax().success().
+  Function should accept the same arguments as jQuery.ajax().success() plus a target DOM element.

   Default: **fill**.
 Examples: fill, replace, my_obj.my_method.